eugeneko/Snake4D/README.md

 ## Introduction

 **Snake4D** is classic snake game in the mathematically correct 4D world.
-It is not really a game to be played by a living person, it's more like proof-of-the-concept for 4D gameplay and rendering.
+This app is closer to proof-of-the-concept for 4D gameplay, rendering and animation than to actual playable game.

 Important notes: